 Once qualified your clients may be in:

-- a larger health centre alongside chiropractors, physiotherapists, naturopaths and other health care professionals
+- A larger health center alongside chiropractors, physiotherapists, naturopaths, and other health care professionals

 - Medical services providing injury management & rehabilitation

 - Athlete support services in a sporting environment such as swimming teams, football clubs.

 Remedial massage therapists can employ a variety of techniques in their treatments from pressure point therapy, deep tissue massage, and sports massage.
 When looking for a remedial massage therapist, try to find a practitioner who has undertaken training.